-During the development of the FY 2024-2025 Annual Action Plan, the City of Cleveland Department of Community Development utilized various outreach methods, including notices in a newspaper of general circulation, public meetings, and internet postings to solicit public comment.
+During the development of the FY 2025-2026 Annual Action Plan, the City of Cleveland Department of Community Development utilized various outreach methods, including notices in a newspaper of general circulation, virtual public meetings, email notifications to grantees and internet postings to solicit public comment.
 During the 30-day public comment period, hard copies of the documents were available at the Department of Community Development and the Cleveland Public Library/Public Administration Branch.
 The documents were also posted on the Department of Community Development's website.
 For more specific details about the citizen participation process, please refer to section AP-12-Citizen Participation.